HomeTriviaHolidaysCinco de Mayo

 Mexico's Independence Day is September 16.
 Cinco de Mayo celebrates the 1862 Battle of Puebla against France, not independence from Spain.

-The Battle of Puebla was won by a smaller, poorly equipped Mexican army.
+Cinco de Mayo marks the Battle of Puebla, won by a smaller, poorly equipped Mexican army.

 Click to reveal answer ›